-- 1. Log into the Active Directory server with a domain administrator account. - Create a group that contains the users who will act as NES Administrator.
-For example, a group named NES\admins.
+- 1. Log into the Active Directory server with a domain administrator account. - 2.
+Create a group to contain the users who will act as NES Administrator.
+For example, a group named NES\admins. - a) In the Group Scope section, select one of the following options: